Have you been considering the Sapphire Gem chicken breed or a novelty chicken that is good at laying eggs? Worry no more. We have an answer for you.

 Although the birds tolerate confinement, they are natural foragers that should be allowed to roam freely whenever possible.

 They are also perceptive and highly sensitive to their environment.
-This means that they can sense their possible predators in the environment and avoid them.
+This means they can sense their possible environmental predators and avoid them.

 If you do not have enough space for your birds to free-range, you will have to make the dimensions of your coop larger.

-Also, you will have to make sure that they are safe and secure from predators, especially if you are keeping them in an enclosed run.
+Also, you will have to ensure they are safe and secure from predators, especially if you keep them in an enclosed run.